 Our Aussie Animal Adventurers get a chance to meet our Aussie icons up close and learn more about the unique animals who call this continent home.

-Play in nature, hear the animal yarns and act out your own stories as you meet Australian animals up close and learn about the world around you.
+Play in nature, explore using your senses and hear animal stories as you meet Australian animals close up and learn about the world around you.

-Aussie Animal Adventurers gives students the chance to learn about and meet the animals that make this land unique.
-Students will discover how to become a hero and help wildlife.
+Aussie Animal Adventurers gives students the chance to meet the animals that make this land unique, learn about Aboriginal culture and discover how to become a hero and care for wildlife.

-Explore Healesville Sanctuary in small groups, experiencing close up animal encounters and enjoy feature shows and keeper talks.
-Students will play in nature, learn how to care for the world around them, discover and act out animal stories and learn about Aboriginal culture.
+Explore Healesville Sanctuary in small groups, experience close up animal encounters and enjoy feature shows and keeper talks.

 Students will learn: